owncloud/web/docs/deployments/oc10-app.md

 {{< toc >}}

 The ownCloud Web is being deployed as an app to [ownCloud marketplace](https://market.owncloud.com) to enable easy early integration into existing ownCloud 10 instances.
-After completing this setup, ownCloud Web will be available on `https://<your-owncloud-server>/apps/web`.
+After completing this setup, ownCloud Web will be available on `https://<your-owncloud-server>/apps-external/web`.

 {{< hint info >}}
-Depending on your setup, it might be required to use `apps-custom` instead of `apps` in the URL.
-Keep this in mind when setting all mandatory URL addresses.
+Depending on your setup, the name of `apps-external` folder can vary.
+It is important to use the corrent name in all of mentioned URLs.
 {{< /hint >}}

 ## Prerequisites